 Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes.
 She's a vegetarian and advocate for healthy living.

-Well, I've found this cheesy - tasting wonder also known as "Nooch" and its an answer to your prayers for better health.
-As you read on you'll discover the best uses for Nutritional Yeast, how it's grown and processed and you'll find a treasure full of nutrients to keep you in top condition.
+This cheesy-tasting wonder is also known as "Nooch," In this article, you'll discover the best uses for Nutritional Yeast, how it's grown and processed, and you'll find a treasure trove full of nutrients to keep you in top condition.

 There is power in this superfood.
 If you're looking for longevity, limiting toxins in your body or just feeling bad for no apparent reason, you'll want to give this wonder food a try.
 It's totally versatile and can be added to smoothies, sprinkled on cereal or eggs and added to any recipe in place of cheese.
 So for a healthier body and mind let me introduce you to my new friend, Nutritional Yeast.

-What's not to like with this super-healthy food?
+What's not to like about this super-healthy food?
 Just look at these nutritional benefits:

 - Need B vitamins?
 You'll get a load of them.
-The B vitamin family is a key player in maintaining optimal health and keeping you energized
+The B vitamin family is critical in maintaining optimal health and energizing you.

 - Nutritional yeast helps to maintain good food metabolism.
 Metabolism converts the fuel in the food we eat into the energy needed to power everything we do, from moving to thinking to growing.

-- Your body needs to regenerate the red blood cells and this is one way to do it.
+- Your body needs to regenerate the red blood cells, which is one way to do it.
 The primary function of red blood cells is to carry oxygen from the lungs to all body tissues.

 - Want more protein?
 Forget about processed protein powders.
-This gem is a complete protein in itself with 55% high-quality protein.
-Protein builds and repairs bodies tissue.
+This gem is a complete protein, with 55% high-quality protein.
+Protein builds and repairs body tissue.

 - You'll find 18 amino acids in nutritional yeast.
 Wow!
 Amino acids are the building blocks of protein.